esphome/esphome-docs/components/binary_sensor/dfrobot_mmwave.rst

 Via UART
 ********

-If you want, you can use the sensor only using a uart connection.
-It might be an advantage to be able to save an extra pin.
+If necessary, you can use the sensor by way of the serial connection alone; this reduces the number of pins required.
 However, the CPU needs to be running in order to process incoming sensor data.
-You cannot wake up the processor by using uart only.
+The UART cannot wake processor.

 First, setup a :ref:`UART bus <uart>` and :ref:`dfr_mmwave-component` and then use this binary sensor platform to create individual binary sensors for each presence sensor.